damixen/eskit/README.md

 python eskit.py index delete logs-2026.05.31
 ```

-Before this tool, I was using Kibana's Dev Tool on both hosts, but sometimes I get confused or I accidentally perform unintended commands.
-Also, if I had to perform repeated operations, I had to run multiple commands or keep track of reindex status separately, which could be cumbersome or error-prone.
-With this tool and safeguard configured, it helped a lot to avoid operational mistakes.
-The future plan is to automate this process using the tool and manage multiple hosts to see how it scales.
-Thank you for stopping by and taking a look at the tool.

 ## Current Limitations
 - Snapshot compatibility validation is not currently performed automatically.
 - Restores between Elasticsearch versions must be validated by the operator.